CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc/index.md

 # and the beast was done

 And that's it!
-This process is what it took for me to deploy my very first web app ever.
+This process is more or less what it took for me to deploy my very first web app ever.
 At least, that's everything from the coding side; I also did a handful of math (yusss 🤩) to get this working, which I'll write about in another post.